BorisBorisov33/BorisBorisov33/README.md

  ### Hello everyone 👋
-   🧑‍🎓 I am Boris Borisov and currently I am a data scientist intern at VMWare Bulgaria.
+   🧑‍🎓 I am Boris Borisov and currently I am a data scientist/ senior solution consultant at BRIGHT.

  ### About Me

-- 🔭 I’m currently working on improving customer satisfaction by using company's products.
+- 🔭 I’m currently working on an automated Machine Learning/ Deep Learning processes with DataRobot AI Cloud.
 - 🌱 I’m currently studying additional courses from the Bulgarian software university: SoftUni.
 - 💬 Ask me about you would like to know about me
 - 📫 How to reach me: bobbyborisov16@gmail.com